 After breakfast, it's back on the trail.
 Today, your hike begins at the most easterly point of North America: Cape Spear.
 Perched on a rugged cliff lies Cape Spear Lighthouse – the oldest surviving lighthouse in the province and an iconic symbol of Newfoundland and Labrador's mariner history.
 Constructed in 1836, the Cape Spear Lighthouse consists of a stone light tower surrounded by the lightkeeper's residence.
 In 1955 a new lighthouse tower was built on the site using the active light from the original lighthouse.
 A morning arrival allows us to enjoy this popular attraction with few others... and few others are likely to be leaving the site by foot!
 The walk back to Petty Harbour is a beautiful outing with a variety of terrain, hills, long views, boardwalked bog crossings, and two river crossings.
 Pack your windbreaker and be mindful of your footing - The continent's edge is a windy one!

 Once again, your feet will take you back to St. John's.
 This time, beginning from Blackhead, just north of Cape Spear and hiking north to Fort Amherst at the entrance of St. John's Harbour ('The Narrows').
 This coastal path has some steep climbs, a long ridge hike, swimming holes on the Southside Hills, a former settlement, and a unique barachois (stone crossing) with rusty pieces of the SS Thetis shipwreck.
 At Fort Amherst, you will come up to a lighthouse and placard, indicating the end of your East Coast Trail adventure.
-Further exploration will reveal the remains of gun emplacements built during World War II to defend against German U-boats.
-Continuing along the road through an old residential area where you may come across signs of 17th century Fort Frederick (Frederick's Battery) before arriving at your final accommodation, located on the west end of the city.
+Further exploration will reveal the remains of gun emplacements built during World War II to defend against German U-boats and signs of 17th century Fort Frederick (Frederick's Battery).
+Your friendly driver will take you back to your central accommodations for your final night in St. John's.
 If you haven't already, tonight may be the night to get 'Screeched In' on George Street and become an honorary Newfoundlander!

 Per Person, Twin Share